A Wasserstein index of dependence for random measures: Evaluation of the index

 \section{Evaluation of the index}

-In this section we provide some guidance on how to use the properties of the extended Wasserstein distance in Section~\ref{sec:wass} to evaluate the Wasserstein index of dependence $I_\mathcal{W}$.
+In this section we provide some guidance on how to use the properties of the extended Wasserstein distance in Section~\ref{sec:wass} to evaluate the Wasserstein index of dependence $I_\mathcal{W}$. \\ First of all it is worth underlying that both extreme dependence structures of complete dependence ($\crv \co$) and independence ($\crv^\perp$), as defined in Section~\ref{sec:main}, are CRVs and therefore their law is characterized by L\'evy intensities $\nu_A \co = \alpha(A) \nu \co$ and $\nu_A^\perp = \alpha(A) \nu^\perp$, respectively, where $\alpha$ is a finite measure, while $\nu \co$ and $\nu^\perp$ are L\'evy measures.
+We recall that under complete dependence the L\'evy measure $\crv \co$ is concentrated on the bisecting line, while under independence the L\'evy measure $\nu^\perp$ is supported on the axes, that is

+where $\delta$ is the Dirac measure and $\overline \nu$ is the L\'evy measure of the marginal completely random measures.
+We refer to Figure~\ref{fig:support} for intuition, and to \citet{ContTankov2004} and \citet{Catalano2021} for a proof in the context of multivariate L\'evy processes and of completely random vectors, respectively.

+Let now $\crv$ be a homogeneous infinitely active CRV without fixed atoms, with equal marginals and finite second moments, whose dependence we wish to quantify.
+As recalled in \eqref{def:levy}, $\crv$ is uniquely characterized by the L\'evy intensities $\nu_A = \alpha(A) \nu $, where $\alpha$ is a finite measure and $\nu$ is a L\'evy measure.
 Starting from \eqref{eq:index}, the homogeneity property highlighted in Remark~\ref{rem:linearity} ensures that

+where the supremum is taken over all L\'evy measures on $\Omega_d$ with the same marginals as $\nu$, that is, $\pi_{i\#} \nu = \pi_{i\#} \nu' = \bar \nu$ for $i=1,\dots,d$.
 The evaluation of $I_\mathcal{W}$ requires two steps: (i) to compute the numerator, we need to find an optimal extended coupling between $\nu$ and $\nu \co$, so to have an integral expression for $\W_*(\nu,\nu \co)$; (ii) to compute the denominator, we have to find the supremum of $\W_*(\nu,\nu \co)$ over all possible dependence structures of $\nu$, which involves solving a highly non-trivial max-min problem.
 The solutions to these two points are strongly intertwined.
 The integral expression for $\W_*(\nu,\nu \co)$ is provided